p3l6/blog/_posts/2020/github rss.md

 ---
-title: Github as an RSS manager
+title: Github as an RSS Manager
 summary: Syncing feed lists stored in a github repository.
 date: 2020-05-12
 ---